 An obvious step, but an important one regardless.
 Make sure the home is fully staged and looking as appealing as possible.

 There are a few things you can do to the outside of the house that will differ from regular staging.

 First, turn off all of the interior lights.
 Make sure that all cars or vehicles are removed from your driveway, and your car is nowhere near the house.

 It may seem tough to shoot the interior of the home, but it holds a lot of value.
 Giving an aerial view and tour of the home’s features stands out compared to a handheld walkthrough at times.
-Stage the home with the same attention to detail that you usually would.
+Stage the home with attention to detail.

 Make sure all fans and air conditioning are turned off.

 This is where you can make up any problems you had with color or distortion problems you may have.
 Final Cut Pro or Adobe Premiere Pro are going to be your most detailed programs to improve your video.